Stamp Duty Changes in 2025: What Property Investors and Businesses Need to Know

 From 1 June 2024 onwards, and especially post-April 2025, they’ll now pay the full SDLT at the higher band, without relief.

 If you’re working on similar projects or want to discuss how to maximise ROI with design-led renovations, our team can help.
-Explore our property investment or interior design services to support your next move.
+Explore our property sourcing or interior design services to support your next move.

 Should You Act Before the Deadline?